oliverdelancey/wall-to-term/README.md

 * PyYaml `python3 -m pip install pyyaml`

-## Notes
+## Versions

 The current working/featureful version is `wtt2`.
-It has more advanced, more accurate, and faster image analysis algorithms than `wtt`. `wtt3` is a WIP for advanced scripting options, i.e. batch processing/generation.
+It has more advanced, more accurate, and faster image analysis algorithms than `wtt` (and more features).  `wtt3` is a WIP for advanced scripting options, i.e. batch processing/generation.
 It is currently unstable to the point of being unusable.
-This is a quick-and-dirty git-ification of a simple project, which is why `wtt3` isn't in its own branch.
+Same thing goes for `wtt-numba`.
+It is a slightly radioactive experiment which cannot be disposed of as it serves as an interesting example of performance testing.
+Note that, according to very basic tests, `wtt2` with the `--parallel` flag tends to be as fast as `wtt-numba`, but without the extra library dependency.